lnkhamalah/medical-transportation-system-design/05-System-Architecture/01-System-Context.md

 This platform supports scheduling, documentation, and billing preparation for a non-emergency medical transportation operation operating in healthcare-adjacent environments.

-The system replaces a paper-based intake and trip documentation workflow with a structured, role-based, secure digital platform.
+The system replaces a paper-based intake and trip documentation workflow with a structured, role-based, tenant-isolated, secure digital platform.

+Each transportation request is associated with exactly one tenant.
+A tenant represents either:

+- A Healthcare Facility
+- An Individual / Private-Pay Rider

+Trip requests must never exist without a tenant association.

+---

 ## Core Capabilities

-- Trip request intake and validation
+- Trip request intake and validation (facility or individual)
 - Automatic generation of trip legs (one-way or round trip)
 - Driver-side execution and documentation logging
-- Billing grouping by facility, patient, and period
+- Billing grouping by tenant (facility or individual), patient, and period
-- Patient duplicate detection and reversible merges
+- Patient duplicate detection and reversible merges (internal only)
 - Audit-safe status tracking
+- Facility portal access with scoped visibility
+- Individual rider submission with optional account creation

+---

 ## Operating Environment